pje/WavTap/README.md

 ## WavTap

-create quick audio screenshots—from whatever your mac is playing
+create quick audio screenshots from whatever your mac is playing

 `^⌘Space` starts/stops recording